kirstin/kirstinheidler.co.uk/_posts/2026-02-26-impact-needs-differentiation.md

 And yet, embedded in the message was an implicit pressure: adjust how you think and speak so that my internal state changes.

 There was little room for curiosity about meaning.
 No space for questions like, “What did you intend when you said ‘apology’?” or, “I notice how strongly this word lands in me, and I’m trying to understand why.”
 The impact was shared — but it arrived unprocessed.
-Interpretation and feeling were fused.
-This says nothing about whether my use of the word “apology” was appropriate.
-It only highlights that the interpretation and the emotional response were so tightly bound together that any attempt to gently examine the interpretation risked being experienced as invalidation.
+Interpretation and feeling were fused, making clarification feel like invalidation.

 Had it sounded more like:
 > “When you used the word ‘apology,’ something in me felt crushed.
 In that moment it sounded as if you were assigning me the role of perpetrator.
 I know that may not have been your meaning, but that is how it landed in me.
 I want you to know the impact.”